 How to Test Silver at Home With Sound (step-by-step):

 To test silver with sound gently tap your silver item with another metal object and listen to the sound it produces.
-Genuine silver will make a high-pitched, long-lasting ring.
+Silver has a distinctive acoustic resonance and it produces a clear, prolonged ring when gently struck.

 Base-metal items will produce a dull, short sound indicating they’re not made of authentic silver.